Free State of Brunswick: World War II and end of the Free State

-On 12 April 1945, US forces took the city of Braunschweig and deposed the Nazi government.
-The Brunswick territory became part of the British occupation zone, with the exception of the eastern Blankenburg and Calvörde areas, which fell to Soviet-administered Saxony-Anhalt.
-On 7 May 1946, the British authorities appointed the Social Democratic politician Alfred Kubel minister-president, the last before the Brunswick territory within the British zone merged with the State of Hanover (the former Prussian province), the Free States of Oldenburg and Schaumburg-Lippe into the newly founded state (Land) of Lower Saxony, effective on 1 November 1946.
+Braunschweig was bombed numerous times during World War II.
+The most serious attack took place on 15 October 1944, when the bombs ignited a firestorm that lasted for two and a half days and destroyed over 90% of the city's medieval center.
+During the full course of the war, 35% of Braunschweig's housing was completely destroyed, with only 20% undamaged.
+By the war's end, 80% of the city's inhabitants were homeless.
+Half of Brunswick's industry had been levelled along with 60% of its cultural assets.
+Reports from the time counted 2,900 deaths, of which almost 1,300 were foreigners (prisoners of war and forced laborers).

-The Brunswick region remained a Lower Saxon Verwaltungsbezirk (from 1978: Regierungsbezirk) until its dissolution in 2004.
-The Brunswick state constitution of 1922 was not repealed until a 2011 resolution by the Landtag of Lower Saxony.
+On 12 April 1945, Army forces took the city of Braunschweig and deposed the Nazi government.
+The Brunswick territory became part of the British occupation zone, with the exception of the eastern Blankenburg and Calvörde areas, which went to Soviet-administered Saxony-Anhalt.
+On 7 May 1946, the British authorities appointed Social Democrat Alfred Kubel minister-president.
+The Brunswick territory that was within the British zone merged with the State of Hanover (a former Prussian province), the Free States of Oldenburg and of Schaumburg-Lippe to create the newly founded state of Lower Saxony, effective on 1 November 1946.